It’s been a while since I’ve shared a crochet project…

 If you are a regular reader, than you know I have an ongoing crochet series called Hip Hooks.
 If you are new to crochet, I started in the Fall with some very beginner projects and patterns and have worked up to more difficult ones like this one.
-It is still a beginner project, but takes just a little bit more time and skill.
+It is still a beginner project, but takes just a little bit more time and patience.

 You need to know how to:

 We will also cover how to do a sc bl stitch, which means you will be single crocheting in the back loops only at certain points in the tutorial.

 Materials:Scrap piece of leather or vinyl about 8×10 inches* leather punch or Dritz eyelet punch tool medium worsted weight yarn F hook (3.75 mm) sharp scissors 1 inch button hand sewing needle and thread